-- a) identify people to be consulted during the design and construction phases; - b) set out procedures and mechanisms for the regular distribution of accessible information about or relevant to the development; - c) provide for the formation of community-based forums, if required, that focus on key environmental management issues for the development: - d) set out procedures and mechanisms: - i. through which the community can discuss or provide feedback to the Applicant; through - ii. which the Applicant will respond to enquiries or feedback from the community; - iii. for complaints handling, including details of how to enquire about the development or to make a complaint and response timeframes; and - iv. to resolve any issues and mediate any disputes that may arise in relation to construction and operation of the development, including disputes regarding rectification or compensation. - e) include any specific requirements about traffic, noise and vibration, visual impacts, amenity, flora and fauna, soil and water, contamination and heritage.
+- a) identify people to be consulted during the design and construction phases; - b) set out procedures and mechanisms for the regular distribution of accessible information about or relevant to the development; - c) provide for the formation of community-based forums, if required, that focus on key environmental management issues for the development; - d) set out procedures and mechanisms: - i. through which the community can discuss or provide feedback to the Applicant; - ii. through which the Applicant will respond to enquiries or feedback from the community; - iii. to resolve any issues and mediate any disputes that may arise in relation to construction and operation of the development, including disputes regarding rectification or compensation.